 About Retreat Yercaud –

 The Retreat in Yercaud is the home of the SDB priests and belongs to the Tiruchirapalli province.
-It is also a seminary, which is a school of theology where seminarians (students who are studying to be priests) are educated in theology and philosophy in preparation for their ordination as priests.
+It is also a seminary, which is an Institute of Philosophy where seminarians (students who are studying to be priests) are educated in theology and philosophy in preparation for their ordination as priests.
 The students are called Brothers and the priests are called Fathers.

 An expansive property, this is one of Yercaud’s most alluring and charming of locations.
 Situated at a height of 4300 ft above msl, at one time it was the only vantage point from which all of Salem could be seen, before the city expanded further in the plains.

 The property was bought by the SDB priests in 1947, the year of India’s independence.
 It was sold to the priests by its last British owner, along with the little cottage that it housed.
 The current building or ‘house’ as it is termed, was constructed in 1950 and 2020 will mark 70 years of existence.

 Credit for building and developing of this establishment goes to Father Sola, an Italian priest who lived here for over 30 years and brought about much development.
 He passed away in 1989 and is interred on the property.

 This campus was one of the main houses of SDB in India before the establishing of the newer locations across the country.

 Currently there are around 50 seminarians from various states of India, who are living on the premises and receiving the relevant education, apart from the teaching and administrative staff.

 Father Raj is in charge of the place, ably assisted by Father Abraham who is the administrator and Brother Nepolean who is one of the teachers in the college.